CodyBontecou/blog-nuxt-content/content/creating-anki-cards-using-ios-shortcut.md

 ### Cleaning Book app's text

 I split the text cleaning into it's own shortcut.
-Here's a link to it if you wish to install it: https://www.icloud.com/shortcuts/9f9cfa9c71e24dee901590d185951323
+Here's a [link](https://www.icloud.com/shortcuts/9f9cfa9c71e24dee901590d185951323) to it if you wish to install it.

 It consists of receiving the text input, splitting away the "Excerpt..." string using a `Split` action, and then cleaning additional pieces of the text such as `\n`, `" "`, `"`, and `“`.